-Billy Ebel returns for his second season with the Lipscomb Lady Bisons volleyball team.
+Billy Ebel returns for his third season with the Lipscomb Lady Bisons volleyball team.

-“He’s one of these young coaches that has a great understanding for the game and the running of a program,” Lipscomb coach Brandon Rosenthal said.
+“He’s one of those young coaches that have a great understanding for the game and the running of a program,” Rosenthal said.
 “He is extremely knowledgeable in the planning and execution of a high level practice.”

-Ebel has ties to some of the former and current Lipscomb volleyball athletes such as Jake Pease, Alex Kelly, Abby Fay and Meghan Hinemeyer because they all grew up in the same area.
-He coached Lauren Ford as a club player.
+Ebel has ties to some of the former Lipscomb volleyball athletes such as Jake Pease, Alex Kelly, Abby Fay and Meghan Hinemeyer and Lauren Ford because they all grew up in the same area.
+He coached Ford as a club player.

-Ford and Ebel are from the same hometown of Lenexa, Kan.; although they went to rival high schools.
+Ford and Ebel are from the same hometown of Lenexa, Kansas; although they went to rival high schools.

 Ebel joined the University of Missouri-Kansas City staff in February 2011 as a volunteer assistant coach and stayed on the staff as a graduate assistant coach.
 He is working on his master’s degree in higher education.